snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

        cd /scratch/<some_workdir>
        yod -sz 384 dakota -i dakota.in > dakota.out

-the interface specifications from the input file appears as
+the interface specifications from the ``dakota.in`` input file appears as

 ::